 Pin this for later!

 With so many charming little places to drop your bags, you might be scratching your head on just where to make your home base, as you navigate this dramatic stretch of Italian coastline.
-Look no further, you’ve found it here.
+There is certainly no shortage of Cinque Terre hotels to choose from, but look no further, you’ve found where to stay in Cinque Terre right here.

-Nestled into the provincial marina of Riomaggiore, this sweet spot has a fourth-floor private terrace with sweeping views of the sea for those famous Mediterranean sunsets.
+Nestled into the provincial marina of Riomaggiore, this sweet spot is the best place to stay in Cinque Terre.
+It has a fourth-floor private terrace with sweeping views of the sea for those famous Mediterranean sunsets.
 With fully functional WiFi and amenities, it actually includes a humble breakfast (coffee, toast, and jam), as well as (and I thought this was a nice touch) an aperitif with a glass of sparkling white wine and snacks upon arrival.
 It accommodates up to four people, and with its central location and easy price tag, this place makes all the sense in the world for your stay in Cinque Terre.

 Contact: Silvia (Riomaggiore)